 Resilience

-You willbreak something.
-You willhit a wall.
-You willalso fix it, learn from it, and move on.
-Resilience is your secret superpower.
+You will break something.
+You will hit a wall.
+You will also fix it, learn from it, and move on.
+That’s your superpower.

 You're More Than Just a Coder

 So, next time you're brushing up on your JavaScript, maybe sprinkle in some teamwork, a dash of empathy, and a healthy respect for meeting deadlines.
-Because in the wild world of eb development, it's not just the code that needs to be clean - it's your ability to connect, adapt, and thrive.
+Because in the wild world of web development, it's not just the code that needs to be clean—it's your ability to connect, adapt, and thrive.